Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Toledo and its opponents have combined to put up more than 52.5 points in five of 11 games this season.
+- Toledo and its opponents have combined to score more than 51.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 64, is 11.5 points above Friday's over/under.
+- The two teams combine to score 64 points per game, 12.5 more than the total in this contest.

-- These two squads combine to surrender 46.8 points per game, 5.7 fewer than this contest's over/under.
+- These two squads combine to allow 46.8 points per game, 4.7 fewer than this contest's over/under.

-- The 52.5-point over/under for this game is 3.6 points below the 56.1 points per game average total in Blue Raiders games this season.
+- The 56.1 PPG average total in Blue Raiders games this season is 4.6 points more than this game's over/under.

 Toledo Stats and Trends

-- In Toledo's 12 games this season, it has seven wins against the spread.

-- So far this season, the Rockets have been installed as favorites by a 10-point margin or more five times and are 3-2 ATS in those contests.
+- So far this season, the Rockets have been installed as favorites by a 10.5-point margin or more five times and are 3-2 ATS in those matchups.

-- Toledo's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Toledo's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Toledo is 6-1 against the spread and 6-2 overall this season when the team records more than 25.8 points.
+- Toledo is 6-1 against the spread and 6-2 overall this season when the team puts up more than 25.8 points.

-- When Toledo churns out over 367.4 yards, the team is 5-2 against the spread and 6-2 overall.
+- Toledo is 5-2 against the spread and 6-2 overall when the team piles up more than 367.4 yards.

-- The Rockets have turned the ball over five times this season, 26 fewer than the Blue Raiders have forced (31).
+- The Rockets have five giveaways this season, while the Blue Raiders have 31 takeaways .

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.